Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 A natural question to ask when considering whether or not to adopt a new version of the library is what the benefits of doing so would be.
 As Azure Form Recognizer has matured and been embraced by a more diverse group of developers, we have been focused on learning the patterns and practices to best support developer productivity and add value to our customers.

 There are many benefits to using the new design of the `azure-ai-formrecognizer (3.2.x)` library.
-This new version of the library introduces two new clients `DocumentAnalysisClient` and the `DocumentModelAdministrationClient` with unified methods for analyzing documents and provides support for the new features added by the service in API version `2021-09-30-preview`.
+This new version of the library introduces two new clients `DocumentAnalysisClient` and the `DocumentModelAdministrationClient` with unified methods for analyzing documents and provides support for the new features added by the service in API version `2021-09-30-preview` and later.

-New features provided by the `DocumentAnalysisClient` include having one consolidated function for analyzing general document layout, having a general prebuilt document model type, along with the same prebuilt model types that we included previously (receipts, invoices, business cards, identity documents), and custom models.
-Moreover, the models used in the newer version of the library, such as `AnalyzeResult`, remove many hierarchical dependencies between document elements and move them to a more top level and easily accesible position.
-The service has further improved how to define where elements are found on documents by moving towards `BoundingRegion` definitions where an element is returned with the bounding box per page where it is found.
+New features provided by the `DocumentAnalysisClient` include one consolidated method for analyzing document layout, a general prebuilt document model type, along with the same prebuilt models that were included previously (receipts, invoices, business cards, identity documents), and custom models.
+Moreover, the models introduced in the latest version of the library, such as `AnalyzeResult`, remove hierarchical dependencies between document elements and move them to a more top level and easily accessible position.
+The service has further improved how to define where elements are located on documents by moving towards `BoundingRegion` definitions allowing for cross-page elements.
 Document element fields are returned with more information, such as content and spans.

-When using the `DocumentModelAdministrationClient` to build or compose new models users can now assign their own model ids and specify a description.
-Listing models on the administation client includes both prebuilt and custom models.
-When using `get_model()`, users can get the field schema for the model they specified, this includes prebuilt models.
+When using the `DocumentModelAdministrationClient` to build, compose, or copy models, users can now assign their own model IDs and specify a description.
+Listing models on the administration client now includes both prebuilt and custom models.
+When using `get_model()`, users can get the field schema (field names and types that the model can extract) for the model they specified, including for prebuilt models.
 This client also provides functions for getting information from model operations.

-This table shows the relationship between SDK versions and supported API versions of the service
+The below table describes the relationship of each client and its supported API version(s):

-|SDK version|Supported API version of service
+|API version|Supported clients
 |-|-
-|3.2.0b1 - Latest beta release | 2.0, 2.1, 2021-09-30-preview
+|2021-09-30-preview | DocumentAnalysisClient and DocumentModelAdministrationClient
-|3.1.X - Latest GA release| 2.0, 2.1 (default)
+|2.1 | FormRecognizerClient and FormTrainingClient
-|3.0.0| 2.0
+|2.0 | FormRecognizerClient and FormTrainingClient

-Please refer to the [README](README) for more information on these new clients.
+Please refer to the [README][readme] for more information on these new clients.

 ## Important changes

 ### Client usage

-We continue to support API key and AAD authentication methods when creating our clients.
+We continue to support API key and AAD authentication methods when creating the clients.
 Below are the differences between the two versions:

 - In `3.2.x`, we have added `DocumentAnalysisClient` and `DocumentModelAdministrationClient` which support API version `2021-09-30-preview` and later.
-- `FormRecognizerClient` and `FormTrainingClient` will return an error if called with an API version of `2021-09-30-preview` or later.
+- `FormRecognizerClient` and `FormTrainingClient` will raise an error if called with an API version of `2021-09-30-preview` and later.
 - In `DocumentAnalysisClient` all prebuilt model methods along with custom model, layout, and a prebuilt document analysis model are unified into two methods called
 `begin_analyze_document` and `begin_analyze_document_from_url`.
 - In `FormRecognizerClient` there are two methods (a stream and URL method) for each of the prebuilt models supported by the service.
 This results in two methods for business card, receipt, identity document, and invoice models, along with a pair of methods for recognizing custom documents and for recognizing content/layout.

-Creating a new clients in `3.1.x`:
+Creating new clients in `3.1.x`:
 ```python
 form_recognizer_client = FormRecognizerClient(
     endpoint=endpoint, credential=AzureKeyCredential(key)